-If you are a graduate of FSU, you may add another major to your record by meeting the following requirements:

-- 1. Be admitted (contact the Admissions Office for information). - 2.
+If you are a graduate of FSU, you may add another major to your record by meeting the following requirements: - 1.
+Be admitted (contact the Admissions Office for information). - 2.
 Complete an academic major at FSU under the provisions of the catalog in effect at the time of that admission (a period of seven years is allowed for completion.) - 3.
-Complete at FSU, through course work or special departmental exams, at least one-half of the credit hours required in your major department.
+Complete at FSU, through course work or special departmental exams, at least onehalf of the credit hours required in your major department.
 For interdisciplinary majors, at least one-half of all the credit hours required for completion of the major must be earned at FSU. - 4.
 Complete a major with a cumulative grade point average of at least 2.0 in all courses taken in the major department (unless specifically excluded).
-Interdisciplinary majors count all courses specifically listed as meeting the requirements of the major to determine the major GPA. - 5.
-Maintain a grade-point average of 2.0 overall. - 6.
-Inform the Registrar's Office in writing at least one semester prior to the time you expect to finish the major and wish it to be recorded. - 7.
+Interdisciplinary majors count all courses specifically listed as meeting the requirements of the major - to determine the major GPA. - overall. - Inform the Registrar's Office in writing at least one semester prior to the time you expect to finish the major and wish it to be recorded. - 7.
 Fulfill all financial obligations to the University. - In the event that the additional major would culminate in a degree other than the first degree earned by the student, a second diploma will be issued by the Registrar's Office.
 For details, check with the Registrar's Office one semester before the anticipated completion of the additional major.
+Teaching Certification If you already have a bachelor's degree and wish to pursue teaching certification at Frostburg State University, your options are to: - 1.
+Complete all the requirements of a Maryland state approved program in teacher education as a second major (FSU graduates) or a second baccalaureate degree (graduates of other institutions). - Complete the Master of Arts in Teaching, including any undergraduate course work deficiencies.
+Information about the Master of Arts in Teaching is available from the Department of Educational Professions and in the FSU Graduate Catalog. - If you wish to teach in a state other than Maryland, it is your responsibility to ascertain if a Maryland state approved program will meet certification requirements.
+General Course Work: